Sickle Cell Disease

 Gene therapy, a technique in which normal genes are implanted in precursor cells (cells that produce blood cells), is being studied.

 Sickle cell crisis may require hospitalization.
-People are given fluid intravenously and drugs to relieve pain.
-Blood transfusions and oxygen may be given if doctors suspect that anemia is severe enough to pose a risk of stroke, heart attack, or lung damage.
+People are given fluid by vein (intravenously) and drugs to relieve pain.
+Blood transfusions and oxygen are given for anemia that is severe enough to pose a risk of stroke, heart attack, or lung damage.
 Conditions that may have caused the crisis, such as an infection, are treated.